sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/outputs/http-client.md

       format: json_array
 ```

-### `multipart`
+### multipart

-EXPERIMENTAL: Create explicit multipart HTTP requests by specifying an array of parts to add to the request, each part specified consists of content headers and a data field that can be populated dynamically.
+Create explicit multipart HTTP requests by specifying an array of parts to add to the request, each part specified consists of content headers and a data field that can be populated dynamically.
 If this field is populated it will override the default request creation behaviour.

 Type: `array`
 Default: `[]`
 Requires version 3.63.0 or newer

-### `multipart[].content_type`
+### multipart[].content_type

 The content type of the individual message part.
 This field supports [interpolation functions](/docs/configuration/interpolation#bloblang-queries).